siva-nagendra/torrento/README.md

 ## Contributing 🤝

-Feel free to submit issues, or open pull requests to improve Torronto.
+Feel free to submit issues, or open pull requests to improve Torrento.
 All contributions are welcome!

 ## License 📄